htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 flocking.

 NOTE: Flocking to pools which use HTCondor's high availability mechanisms is not advised.
-See section  `The High Availability of Daemons <../admin-manual/high-availability.html>`_ for a discussion of the issues.
+See :ref:`admin-manual/high-availability:high availability of the central manager` for a discussion of the issues.

 Flocking Configuration
 ----------------------